pdakshesh35/ShortAutomation/README.md

 ## Features
 - **News Fetching**: Retrieves top headlines from NewsAPI based on country, category, or query.
 - **Script Generation**: Uses OpenAI GPT-4 with a structured, bullet-style prompt to craft a 2-minute script split into 10 scenes for YouTube Shorts, Instagram Reels, and TikTok.
-The dialogue targets viewers aged 15–50 and explains why the news matters in a casual way.
+The dialogue targets viewers aged 15–50, drops in today's trending slang to feel viral, and explains why the news matters in a casual way.
 Each scene includes a duration value and enough narration to match that time at a natural speaking pace, plus simple director instructions (e.g., pan or zoom effects).
 - **Audio Generation**: Converts scripts to audio using OpenAI's TTS (text-to-speech) with the "nova" voice.
 - **Image Generation**: Creates vibrant, abstract images without text or statistics using Runware's image inference API.
 - **Video Stitching**: Combines audio, images, and dynamic subtitles into a vertical video (1080x1920 or 1152x2048) using `moviepy` and `Pillow`.